copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Couatls and ki-rin are now shock, sleep, and poison resistant.
 Ki-rin are additionally cold resistant.
 - Mindless monsters and werewolves are now sleep resistant.
+- Randomly named weapons can now use names from the top 10 list.

 ### Interface changes